driftwoodinteractive/fmPDA/README.md

   you'll need to change your code (ugh) or remove the object names.

-- The Data API translates FM line separators from a line feed (\n) in the old API is now a carriage return (\r).
+- The Data API translates FM line separators from a line feed (\n) in the old API to use a carriage return (\r).
 If your code looks for line feeds, look for carriage returns now.